at Crellin Park (Chatham), Dec. 2020 - Feb. 2021

 - Visit Crellin Park and start looking for those yellow, numbered flags.
 There are 16 flagged trees in the second batch - these include 10 study trees (labelled #16-25) whose identifications are on the second page of the map plus six additional flagged trees (labelled as Q #26-31) which are meant for self-quizzing.
 Quiz answers are downloadable below.

-- Identifications of all the quiz trees to date (.pdf), don't peak!
+- Identifications of the first two sets of quiz trees (.pdf), don't peak!
 These are all species included in your study trees, but the second set of quiz trees includes some species from the first batch (we don't want you forgetting those).

 A Note on the ID Cards:

 In the sad spirit of the moment, we are presenting this all virtually.
 Our goal is that you will be able to complete this course on your own with the help of a smart phone or tablet.
 Of course, you can also download and print out materials at home.
 We also have a few of ye olde hard copies of the ID cards.
 These are plasticized and available on loan or for purchase (at cost for $20).
+A few of the species included in the last installment are absent for the hard copis.
 Contact me if you would like to arrange for the well-distanced Chatham pick up of a set.

 Questions and Problems: